MuziDaniels/healthcare-facility-locator/README.md

-Healthcare Facility Locator - South Africa
+📍 Healthcare Facility Locator - South Africa 🇿🇦

-A web-based application designed to help users in South Africa quickly and easily find nearby healthcare facilities.
-This tool provides a simple, intuitive interface to locate hospitals, clinics, and pharmacies, featuring a dedicated emergency function to find the nearest 24/7 care providers.
+An accessible, easy-to-use web application designed to bridge the healthcare information gap in South Africa.
+This tool helps users find the closest hospitals, clinics, and pharmacies, especially during critical moments.

-Live Application
+► Live Application

-The system is hosted on Firebase and can be accessed here: https://final-project-9051d.web.app/
+You can access the live, deployed system here: https://final-project-9051d.web.app/

-Core Features
+✨ Core Features

-Location-Based Search: Automatically detects the user's location to display the nearest facilities upon granting permission.
+Find Care, Fast: Automatically uses your location to pinpoint the nearest healthcare services, taking the guesswork out of your search.

-Emergency Function: A prominent, one-click button to instantly filter for the closest 24/7 hospitals and emergency services.
+Emergency Ready: In a crisis?
+A single click on the Emergency button instantly filters for the closest 24/7 hospitals, showing you where to go when every second counts.

-Interactive Map: Utilizes the Google Maps Platform to visually display facility locations with markers.
+See It on the Map: An interactive map provides a clear visual of all nearby facilities, helping you understand your options at a glance.

-Facility Details: Users can view key information like addresses, phone numbers, and operating hours in a clean, accessible modal window.
+All the Details: Get the essential information you need—address, phone number, and operating hours—in a clean, simple pop-up.

-Responsive Design: The interface is fully responsive and optimized for a seamless experience on both desktop and mobile devices.
+Works Anywhere: The fully responsive design ensures a seamless experience whether you're on a desktop at home or on your phone on the go.

-Technology Stack
+🛠️ Technology Stack

-This project is a client-side application built with modern web technologies.
+This project is a modern, client-side application built with reliable and standard web technologies.

 Frontend: HTML5, CSS3, JavaScript (ES6+)

-Hosting: Firebase Hosting
+Hosting: Deployed globally via Firebase Hosting.

-APIs & Services: Google Maps Platform (Maps, Places, Distance Matrix, Directions, Geocoding)
+Backend & Data Services: Powered by the Google Maps Platform (Maps, Places, Distance Matrix, Directions, Geocoding APIs).

-API Key Security
+🔐 A Note on Security

-The Google Maps API key used in this project is secured using HTTP referrer restrictions configured in the Google Cloud Console.
-This is a critical security measure that ensures the key can only be used from the designated Firebase hosting domain, preventing any unauthorized use or potential misuse.
+Security is a top priority.
+The Google Maps API key used in this project is secured with HTTP referrer restrictions via the Google Cloud Console.
+This ensures the key can only be used from our designated Firebase domain, preventing any unauthorized access or misuse.

-This project was developed in fulfillment of the Software Engineering module requirements.
+This project was proudly developed in fulfillment of the Software Engineering module requirements.